 - Using tongs, transfer cobs to a plate; let cool.

-- Scrape the back of a knife down length of cooled corn cobs to “milk” the cobs; add scraped liquid and solids to soup and discard cobs.
+- Scrape back of a knife down length of cooled corn cobs to “milk” cobs; add scraped liquid and solids to soup and discard cobs.
 Stir in lime juice and season with salt to taste.